boomie-techbees/.github/profile/README.md

 This GitHub org holds a mix of projects: hands-on AI work I'm building in public, tools built for real use, and of course, private repos for my own work.

 Like a lot of people, I'm building with AI.
-I'm also blogging about it at [techbees.me/blog/building-out-loud-ai](https://techbees.me/blog/building-out-loud-ai)
+I'm also blogging about it at [techbees.me/blog/building-out-loud-ai](https://techbees.me/blog/building-out-loud-ai), and all apps consolidate at [techbees.me/apps](https://techbees.me/apps)

 ## Released Apps

-Apps from this portfolio that are released:
+Apps from this portfolio that are released, all repos private:

 - **Study Buddy** - Turn your notes into flashcards and quizzes.
-Built for anyone who's constantly onboarding into new terminology, systems, or clients, including consultants, fractional leaders, new hires, and fast learners. (private repo | [live app](https://techbees.me/studybuddy))
+Built for anyone who's constantly onboarding into new terminology, systems, or clients, including consultants, fractional leaders, new hires, and fast learners. (live app at [study-buddy.techbees.me](https://study-buddy.techbees.me))
+  - Built with: Lovable (including Lovable Cloud, AI gateway, hosting)
-- **Salone Vibes** - An AI-powered app to explore Salone (Sierra Leonean) music: look up Krio words and phrases with cultural context, discover artists, browse events, save favorites, admin tools for bulk adding, and more. (private repo | [live app](https://techbees.me/salone-vibes) | [blog](https://techbees.me/blog/i-built-salone-vibes-app))
+- **Salone Vibes** - An AI-powered app to explore Salone (Sierra Leonean) music: look up Krio words and phrases with cultural context, discover artists, browse events, save favorites, admin tools for bulk adding, and more. (live app at [salone-vibes.techbees.me](https://salone-vibes.techbees.me) | [blog](https://techbees.me/blog/i-built-salone-vibes-app))
+  - Built with: Cursor, Claude API, Tavily, Whisper.
+Hosted on Railway (API + Postgres).
+- **WinCraft** - A wins tracker that helps you log professional and personal wins as they happen, then turns them into AI-powered summaries and resume bullets.  ([live app at wincraft.techbees.me](https://wincraft.techbees.me) | blogs for demo versions at [techbees.me/blog/building-out-loud-ai](https://techbees.me/blog/building-out-loud-ai))
+  - Built with: Claude Code, Next.js, Supabase, Vercel, Anthropic API

 ## AI Portfolio Highlights